2024 – Whistleblowing in Africa: A brief overview of legal frameworks in Madagascar, Mauritius, Senegal, Guinea, and Cameroon

 In Guinea, whistleblowers are protected by laws ensuring their anonymity in cases involving corruption.
 For example, the investigating judge can protect the identity of whistleblowers in corruption cases, reducing the risk of retaliation.

-The labor code protects individuals from sanctions, dismissals, or penalties when reporting sexual harassment at work.
+The labour code protects individuals from sanctions, dismissals, or penalties when reporting sexual harassment at work.
 Any contrary actions are considered null and void.

 The OHADA Uniform Act also requires auditors to report criminal activities encountered during their duties to the public prosecutor, without fear of legal consequences.
 However, whistleblowing must be done within legal boundaries to avoid slanderous accusations.